-We empirically investigate the effect of two hyper-parameters, i.e., EWC training epoch and trade-off coefficient $\lambda$.
-To properly achieve unlearning, our proposed framework is supposed to have i) low accuracy on target data (ideally 0\% accuracy), and ii) relatively high accuracy on non-target data (comparable results with learning process).
-Therefore, we choose adequate hyper-parameters based on the above two metrics.
+To properly achieve unlearning, our proposed framework is supposed to have (i) low accuracy on target data (ideally 0\% accuracy), and (ii) relatively high accuracy on non-target data (comparable results with the learning process).
+Therefore, we choose adequate hyper-parameters, i.e., EWC training epoch and $\lambda$, based on the above two metrics.